NERSC/LogSet/DESIGN.rst

     - if an index.ttl already exists at the target location, the tool should warn/guide the user about replacing or updating it
     - "or other source": eg a curl command or sql query
+    - we also need a "grows over time" data dictionary describing how to handle a particular type of file

 Report on a described dataset
   :ID: _`UC2`